Phylogenetic Ornstein-Uhlenbeck regression curves

-To estimate the regression parameters, (\ref{b1}) and (\ref{b0}), we will use generalized least squares methods.
-For this we need to find the variance and the covariance of the residuals.
-Let $r_i \doteq y_i - \mathbb{E}[y_i| \theta_i]$ be the $i$th residual associated with the $i$th prediction from the regression curve as verified in Proposition \ref{reg trait on optimal}.
-The covariance between traits can be obtained by utilizing the definition in \cite{HaMa}.
+where $Var[\theta_a]$, $Cov[y_a,\theta_a]$ and $Var[y_a]$ are determined by eqs. (\ref{vt1}), (\ref{covyt}) and (\ref{vy1}), respectively, by replacing $t$ with $t_a$.
+Our aim is to estimate the regression parameters $\hat{\beta}_1, \hat{\beta}_0$ and $b_0,b_1$ since they are involved in the regression of Theorem \ref{ThmOUevoreg}.
+Generalized least squares methods are used and thus we need to compute the variance and the covariance of the residuals.
+Let denote $r_i = y_i - \mathbb{E}[y_i| \theta_i]$ to be the $i$th residual associated with the $i$th prediction from the regression curve of Lemma \ref{reg trait on optimal}.
+The covariance between a pair of residuals, $Cov(r_i,r_j)$, equals to

-where $y_a$ is the ancestral value of the $y$.
-Let consider a species which at time $t_a$ the pair of the trait and its corresponding optimum was $(y_a,\theta_a)$.
-Furthermore, let assume that at time $t_a$ the species diverges, and it takes $t_i, \; t_j$ time for the $i,\; j$ offspring respectively to evolve until the current time.
-In this paper, we assume that $t_i=t_j=\frac{t_{ij}}{2}$, where $t_{ij}$ is the total time of the evolution of the $i$ and $j$ offsprings until current time.
-When we proceed with the phylogenetic data analysis, the time $t$ is equal to $t_{ij}$ for the processes $y_t, \; \theta_t$.
-Thus, the index $t$ standing for the time will be suppressed.